A-Odunayo/Customer-Subscription-Service/README.md

 The EDA was conducted to understand the distribution and relationships within the data before performing detailed analysis.
 Key steps included:

-- **Data Cleaning**: Checked and removal of duplicates.
+- **Data Cleaning**: Checked and removal of duplicates and blank spaces.
 - **Descriptive Statistics**: Generated summary statistics for subscription durations, cancellations, and revenue distribution.
-- **Visualization**: Created basic charts to visualize customer distribution by region, subscription type popularity, and overall revenue contributions.

 ## Analysis